 A health professional’s role is to coach and support parents in learning about car seats and booster seats.
 Health care professionals should know that seat belts are designed to fit adults, not children.
 The proper use of a car seat reduces the likelihood of a child being injured or killed in a crash by as much as 71%.

 It is the driver’s responsibility by Alberta law to ensure that passengers under 16 years of age are buckled up correctly.
-For children under 40 lb (18 kg) or under 6 years of age, the law states the following:
+For children under 40 lb (18 kg) and under 6 years of age, the law states the following:

 - An appropriate child safety seat must be used.

 - The child safety seat must be correctly installed in the vehicle.

 - The child must be properly secured into the seat.

 The Provincial Injury Prevention Program (PIPP) promotes supporting parents to be their own car seat inspectors.
 This includes encouraging parents to use the resources available to them to help them use and install a car seat or booster seat.
 These resources include